-It’s almost impossible to come up with a digital marketing strategy without consistent information regarding the trends in the niche.
-And if you think that it’s only what works that matters, you may not get too far.
+It’s almost impossible to come up with a digital marketing strategy to spy on your competitors without consistent information regarding the trends in the niche.
+And, if you think that it’s only what works that matters, you may not get too far.

 In order to develop a way to leverage customers’ and influencers’ behavior to your advantage, you’ll have to make yourself comfortable in the office chair and start to seriously monitor the entire niche.
 That’s the wonder of a free market – it has made it compulsory to weigh everything on the scale of competitive advantage.